metaborg/spoofax-pie/docs/tutorial/install.md

 ## Unpack

-Unpack the downloaded archive to a directory with write access.
+Unpack the downloaded archive to a directory with **write access**.
 Write access is required because Eclipse needs to write to several configuration files inside its installation.

+!!! warning
+    The unpacked directory or application may be renamed, but do not include spaces or other characters that would not be allowed in a URI (i.e., `: ? # [ ] @`).
+The same is true for the directory the archive is extracted to.
+Failing to do so breaks a built-in classpath detection mechanism which will cause Java compilation errors.

+!!! warning
+    On {{ os.windows }} do not unpack the Eclipse installation into `Program Files`, because no write access is granted there, breaking both Eclipse and Spoofax.

 On {{ os.macos }} Sierra (10.12) and above, after unpacking, open the Terminal and navigate to the directory where the `Spoofax3.app` file is located and execute: